Part 6: part D - agricultural premises

 a) The associated land or buildings above must be occupied either by a member of the corporate body, or by the corporate body itself.

 b) The members who are occupiers of the land together have control of the body.
-In this context, “control” is to be construed in accordance with Section 416(2) to (6) of the Income and Corporation Taxes Act 1988.
+In this context, “control” is to be construed in accordance with Sections 450 and 451 of the Corporation Tax Act 2010.
 [This does not mean that all the members of the body have to be occupiers of the qualifying agricultural land or livestock buildings but that 51% of the members and the controlling interest has to be held by these occupiers, who occupy the qualifying agricultural land and buildings.]

 It should be noted that paragraph 7(2) does not confer exemption on buildings which themselves are used for the keeping and breeding of livestock, but only to buildings used in connection with operations carried on in such buildings.
 ‘Co-operative’ buildings used for the keeping and breeding of livestock should only be considered for exemption under paragraph 5(1)(a).